Kris Letang

 Kris Letang Bio

-Kris Letang is a Canadian professional ice hockey defenseman and alternate captain for the Pittsburgh Penguins of the National Hockey League.
-Born on April 24, 1987, in Montreal, Quebec, he was drafted 62nd overall by the Penguins in the 2005 NHL Entry Draft.
-Letang has won three Stanley Cups with Pittsburgh and has represented Canada in international competitions, winning gold at the World Junior Championships in 2006 and 2007.
-He is known for his offensive skills and strong defensive play, earning accolades such as being a finalist for the Bill Masterton Memorial Trophy for his perseverance in overcoming health challenges.
+Kristopher Joseph Pierre Irwin Letang, known professionally as Kris Letang, is a Canadian professional ice hockey defenseman and alternate captain for the Pittsburgh Penguins of the National Hockey League (NHL).
+Born on April 24, 1987, in Montreal, Quebec, he was selected 62nd overall by the Penguins in the 2005 NHL Entry Draft.
+Letang has won three Stanley Cup championships with Pittsburgh, in 2009, 2016, and 2017, and has represented Canada at the international level with back-to-back gold medals at the World Junior Championships in 2006 and 2007.
+Standing 6 feet tall and weighing around 199 pounds, he is recognized for his smooth skating, offensive instincts from the blue line, and durable two-way play.

 Early Life and Background